pabloteodoro/pabloteodoro/README.md

 <details>
   <summary> :information_desk_person: More about me</summary>

   - 💬 I'm 24 years old and currently live in São Paulo, Brazil.
-I am fluent in Portuguese with an intermediate level of English and have experience with Javascript, TypeScript, NodeJS, HTML5 and CSS3.
+I am fluent in Portuguese with an intermediate level of English and have experience with Javascript, TypeScript, NextJS, NodeJS, ReactJS, HTML5 and CSS3.
+  - I have the AWS CLOUD PRACTITIONER CLF-C02 certification, experience with AWS services.

   - ⚡ I like playing video games and in my free time I dedicate myself to studying programming \O/
 </details>